Iwuh/Wycademy/README.md

 # Wycademy
 This is a Discord bot that provides information about monsters from Capcom's Monster Hunter series of video games.

-# Minimum requirements:
+# Requirements:

-.Net Framework 4.6.1
+* .Net Framework 4.6.1

-Visual Studio 2015
+* Visual Studio 2015

-Discord.Net 0.9.4 (available on NuGet)
+* Discord.Net 0.9.4 (available on NuGet)

-Newtonsoft.Json (comes with Discord.Net but must be updated)
+* Newtonsoft.Json (comes with Discord.Net but must be updated)

 You can add the bot to a server that you administrate by clicking here: